KevinWorkman/HappyCoding/tutorials/processing/_posts/2016-06-24-calling-functions.md

 ---
 layout: tutorial
-title: "Calling Functions"
+title: Calling Functions
 slug: calling-functions
-thumbnail: "/tutorials/processing/images/calling-functions-5.png"
+thumbnail: /tutorials/processing/images/calling-functions-5.png
-tag: "Tell the computer what to do."
+tag: Tell the computer what to do.
 sort-key: 200
+meta-title: Calling Functions
+meta-description: "Learn the first step to coding: calling functions!"
+meta-image: /examples/processing/creating-functions/images/random-faces-2.png
 ---

 This tutorial teaches you how to write Processing code.
 In Processing (and many other languages), one of the basic building blocks we'll use while writing code is **calling functions**.